Courtland C. Gillen

 Courtland Craig Gillen (July 3, 1880 – September 1, 1954) was an American lawyer and jurist who served one term as a U.S. Representative from Indiana from 1931 to 1933.

 Biography

 Courtland Craig Gillen was born on July 3, 1880, in Roachdale, Indiana.
 Gillen attended the rural schools.
 After graduating from Fincastle High School in 1897.
 He taught at common schools and a high school from 1897 to 1904.
-From 1901-1903, he attended De Pauw University at Greencastle, Indiana and later graduated from the law of department of the predecessor of what is now known as the Indiana University Robert H. McKinney School of Law in 1905.
+From 1901 to 1903, he attended De Pauw University at Greencastle, Indiana and later graduated from the law of department of the predecessor of what is now known as the Indiana University Robert H. McKinney School of Law in 1905.
 In 1904 he was admitted to the bar.

 Career

 Gillen commenced a law practice in Greencastle, Indiana.
-He later served as county attorney from 1909-1914, and as a prosecuting attorney of the sixty-fourth judicial circuit in 1917 and 1918.
+He later served as county attorney from 1909 to 1914, and as a prosecuting attorney of the sixty-fourth judicial circuit in 1917 and 1918.
 He also served as delegate to the Democratic State convention in 1924.
 He was a member of the Gillen & Lyon law firm.